Abiomed: History

-In 2019, Barron's ranked Abiomed the fourth best stock of the 2010s, with total return of 1,983%. while Fortune ranked Abiomed 19th on the magazine's list of 100 fastest-growing companies.
+In 2019, Barron's ranked Abiomed the fourth best publicly listed company of the 2010s, with total return of 1,983%. while Fortune ranked Abiomed 19th on the magazine's list of 100 fastest-growing companies.

 In April 2020, Abiomed acquired medical device company Breethe, a startup that spun out of the University Of Maryland.
 The startup had developed a portable extracorporeal membrane oxygenation (ECMO) system that acts like an artificial lung, oxygenating and removing carbon dioxide from the blood of a patient in cardiogenic shock or respiratory failure.
 The technology, now known as the Abiomed Breethe OXY-1 System, received FDA 510(k) clearance later that year.

 In June 2020, Abiomed appointed Charles A. Simonton, MD, as vice president and Chief Medical Officer.
 Also in 2020, the FDA granted Emergency Use Authorization for the Impella heart pump to stabilize COVID-19 patients following the removal of pulmonary blood clots, as well as the use of the Impella in combination with the Breethe extracorporeal membrane oxygenation (ECMO) system, which pumps more oxygen into the bloodstream.

 In February and April 2021, Abiomed appointed neurosurgeon Myron Rolle and cardiologist Paula Johnson to the board of directors.
 Drs.
 Rolle and Johnson serve on the Governance and Nominating Committee and Regulatory and Compliance Committee of the board.

 In June 2021, Abiomed acquired preCARDIA, a catheter developer whose system allows for a less-invasive option when treating acute decompensated heart failure (ADHF) patients.

 In November 2022, Abiomed announced that it would be acquired by Johnson & Johnson in a $16.6 billion deal.
 The deal closed on December 22.
 Following the acquisition, Abiomed continues to operate as a standalone business within Johnson & Johnson's MedTech segment.